BishopFox/IDontSpeakSSL-deprecated/README.md

 This script will read configuration files located in the config folder.
 The configuration files are following the CSV format.
 Each line of is confiuration file splitted in three columns and organized as follow:

 | Name of the test | Output file of the test | regular expression base 64 encoded  | Title of the finding | Description of the finding |

-## TODO

-List of different things to do in order to improve this script:
-* Multi-thread
-* Use ncurse for interfacing
-* Scan elliptic curves, but to patch an elliptic curves you need to recompile openssl
-* ...

 ## Maintainer